Texcoco de Mora: Post-independence

 Despite its initial importance, Texcoco did not develop as a major city like some of its neighbors during the colonial period and for much of the post-independence period.
 It was mostly important for fishing and agriculture.
 From 1827 to 1830, Texcoco was the second capital of the State of Mexico, until it was moved to San Agustín de las Cuevas, today Tlalpan.
 Texcoco became the head of one of the districts of Mexico State in 1837.
-The appendage of “de Mora” was added in 1861.
+The appendage of "de Mora" was added in 1861.
 In 1919, it became a modern municipality.

 Leopoldo Flores found a massive 125 tonne Tlaloc statue at Texcoco in 1903.
-Today, the statue stands in front of the National Museum of Anthropology in Mexico City; the local population resisted the relocation of the sculpture, even sabotaging the vehicles which came for it.
+Today, the statue stands in front of the National Museum of Anthropology in Mexico City; the local population resisted the relocation of the sculpture, even sabotaging the vehicles that came for it.
 There has been a proposal to install a 1:1 replica at the original site, with artists studying over 1,500 photographs of the original.

 In 2003, archeologists sponsored by the National Geographic, University of Michigan and the Universidad Autónoma de Chapingo discovered a number of pre-Hispanic artifacts in an area which has been proposed for building an airport.
 The finds are at areas that are or were the shores of Lake Texcoco and sheds light on water tables over the centuries.
 Some of the pieces found include ceramics, utensils and ceremonial objects.

 In 2005, traditional crafts vendors blocked the main roads of the historic center of Texcoco to demand that they not be relocated away from the city cathedral.
 They state that the area is an important meeting point especially on holidays.
 It is estimated that 1,500 people depend on sales made here during festivals such as Day of the Dead, Candelaria, Christmas and Independence Day.

 In 2006, there were outbreaks of violence among merchants and farmers versus police in Texcoco and neighboring San Salvador Atenco, blocking the Texcoco-Lechería highway.
 The merchants were from the Belisario Dominguez market in Texcoco who have been denied public space in which to sell their merchandise, mostly flowers.
 State and federal police have blocked the area which the flower vendors used just outside the market proper.
 Supporters of the flower sellers from San Salvador Atenco have intervened in both the talks and the blocking of roads in protest.